schafeld/shopware-tutorial-olli/AI_DOCUMENTS/LEARNING_SHOPWARE/SOLUTIONS/DAY_1_SOLUTIONS.md

 > **Note:** These are complete, working solutions.
 Try to solve the exercises yourself first before looking at these!

+🤓 **Developer Note:** The AI time estimates are very inaccurate.
+There's no way someone without any Symfony or Shopware experience solves theses exercises that quickly.
+Even copying the solution (typing to learn, changing tiny details, not just tabbing through code completion) and debugging typos easily takes two or three times longer than in these estimates.

 ---

 ## Exercise 1: Add Multilingual Configuration (30-45 min)